Harry Potter and all characters, etc. belong to J.K. Rowling, not me.

 "So I should walk up to Voldemort and snog him?
 Is that Dumbledore's plan?
 I think I'll stick with snogging Hermione; thank you very much."

-"He already encountered a power he didn't know in Godric's Hollow," said Cindy. "…which leads more credence to the theory that it's already fulfilled."
+"He already encountered a power he didn't know in Godric's Hollow," commented Cindy. "…which leads more credence to the theory that it's already fulfilled."

 "Whether or not the prophecy's fulfilled or is actually real doesn't even matter," said Harry.
 "Voldemort will keep coming after me until one of us kills the other, so I need to be ready."

 "Which means even more training," concluded his mother sadly.